natloose/calorie-tracker/README.md

 A fully functional Calorie Tracker web application designed using the Django Framework, Python and PostgreSQL.

-This web app has user login and log-out functionality.
-Calorie and Macro Nutrition tracking is available for each individual user and can be added and removed if required.
+This web app has user login and logout functionality.
+Calorie and Macro Nutrition tracking is available per user.
 Tracking information is displayed through an infographic, several progress bars and a table.